Every planar graph with the Liouville property is amenable: Degree-weighted energy

-We remark that if we omit the assumption of planarity, then \autoref{super-trans} and \autoref{supersuper-trans} become false as the example of the $3$-dimensional grid $\Zbb^3$ shows.
-Indeed, it is in ${\Ocal}_{HD}$ but transient and thus super transient as its degrees are uniformly bounded.
-The next example shows that \autoref{supersuper-trans} is best-possible.
+We remark that if we omit the assumption of planarity, then Corollaries~\ref{supersuper-trans} and \autoref{super-trans} become false as the example of the $3$-dimensional grid $\Zbb^3$ shows.
+The next example shows that \autoref{supersuper-trans} is tight in one more sense.